Online dating: The 10 biggest messaging sins

 Someone who asks the same question two or more times when exchanging emails gets a big black mark, and we can see why.
 If you’re not properly paying attention to what you’re saying to your matches then you don’t really deserve to get a response.
 There’s a simple enough solution – read through past messages before you send a new one.
 Extra tip: do this before a first date too, to avoid the same pitfall.

-An interesting point and something we tackle with our Must Have/Can’t Stand feature.
+An interesting point.
 Starting out your email conversation with a list of demands about the kind of person you’re looking for, or the kinds of things you like/dislike very much, can seem very prescriptive.
-One poster remarked that the email they recently received from a match that had this kind of ‘I want’ list should have been headed ‘Dear Bank Manager’!
+One poster remarked that an email they recently received from a match that had this kind of ‘I want’ list should have been headed ‘Dear Bank Manager’!

 Not strictly an email specific problem, but if you send a message to a match and you don’t have a photo, anecdotal evidence suggests you’re hugely reducing your chances of a response.
 Of course, it’s entirely up to you whether you post a photo and we know that some members are uncomfortable or even unable to do so.
 But if you can, we urge you to, as our research shows it increases your chances of being communicated with by 9 times.